Dahlgren/docker-arma-server-web-admin/README.md

 SERVER_SUFFIX | Suffix on all server names
 USERNAME | Username used for HTTP Basic Auth
 PASSWORD | Password used for HTTP Basic Auth
+PUID | User id to run manager and servers as
+PGID | User group id to run manager and servers as

 ### Auth
 Both USERNAME and PASSWORD needs to be set for HTTP Basic Auth to be used.